 Scotland is a place celebrated for its enchanting landscape that catches your eyes and its many lighthouses add to the dynamic and appealing environment on offer.

 Lighthouses in Scotland are more than just a beacon for light, some are museums, bird observations and some Scottish lighthouses might even provide you with a glimpse of the amazing Northern Lights.

-Lighthouse to Visit in Scotland
+Lighthouses to Visit in Scotland

-Barn Ness Lighthouse, Dunbar
+Barn Ness Lighthouse, Dunbar: